 1. Send leads from Intercom to Salesforce

-When you’re chatting to a lead in Intercom, you’ll see a Salesforce logo in their profile panel on the right of the inbox.
+When you’re chatting to a lead in Intercom, you’ll see a Salesforce logo in their profile.
 Just click ‘Create Lead’ to send a lead to Salesforce.

 - A lead must have an email address before they can be sent to Salesforce.

 - You can also create a Salesforce lead from a lead/user’s profile in Intercom.

 - All leads are automatically assigned to the default lead owner set in Salesforce.
 You can change this in your Lead Settings in your Salesforce Setup.